 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Bucks County Community College, see our tuition and fees and room and board pages.

-The student loan default rate at Bucks County Community College is 10.6%.
-This is about the same as the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at Bucks County Community College is 5.1%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.